modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 ## Use unsafe code to parallelize non-overlapping memory access

-Finally, we parallelized that section of code.
+Finally, we parallelized the following code:

 ```rust
 for index in indexes {